 42. The best stuffing is made from stale bread (it prevents mushy results).
 But if you don’t have any on hand, toasting your bread can do a decent job of removing most of the moisture.

 43. When serving your Thanksgiving feast, make it a potluck.
 This way, everyone can get what they need before sitting down, which can make dinner much more comfortable for everybody involved.

-45. Once the feast is over, what can you do with all the miscellaneous leftovers?
+45. Once the feast is over, what can you do with all the different leftovers?
 Try making a Thanksgiving stew by blending these leftovers—bones and all—with chicken stock.
-After all, 65% of us say Thanksgiving leftovers are more important than the actual meal!
+After all, a lot of us say Thanksgiving leftovers are more important than the actual meal.